Behind the camera: Fred Morley

 Photo Summary: A man carries the milk over rubble while firefighters battle the aftermath of the 32nd straight night of bombing

 Picture Taken: October 9, 1940Published October 10, 1940

 During the opening years of World War II Britain was all that was left against Hitler’s military Juggernaut.
 France had already surrendered and continental Europe was under Germany’s control.
 Hitler, through a massive bombing campaign, hoped to either knock the UK out of the war or destroy its air force in preparation for invasion.
-The bombing campaign starting in 1940, until Hitler withdrew his planes in preparation of the invasion of the USSR in 1941, was nicknamed the Blitz by the British and was an almost daily aerial bombardment of the United Kingdom.
-Many iconic photos emerged from the Blitz.
-The most famous was captured during the December 29, 1940 raid when a Daily Mail reporter snapped what at the time was called the “War’s greatest picture.”
-While this was the most famous, one of the more memorable photos was this Milkman Photo taken by Fred Morley on October 9, 1940 and then published the next day on October 10, 1940.
+The bombing campaign starting in 1940, until Hitler withdrew his planes in preparation for the invasion of the USSR in 1941, was nicknamed the Blitz by the British and was an almost daily aerial bombardment of the United Kingdom.
+Many iconic photos emerged from the Blitz and the Battle of Britain.
+The most famous was captured during the December 29, 1940, raid when a Daily Mail reporter snapped what at the time was called the “War’s greatest picture.”
+While this was the most famous, one of the more memorable photos was this Milkman Photo taken by Fred Morley on October 9, 1940, and then published the next day on October 10, 1940.